Step-by-Step Guide: Configuring PostgreSQL HA with Patroni

 sudo apt-get -y install postgresql

-- Install Patroni service
+Install Patroni service using dnf

 dnf install patroni

-- You need to install extra package required for connecting to etcd
+You need to install extra package required for connecting to etcd:

 pip3 install python-etcd